Craftjakob/Config-API/README.md

                      .define("ExampleBooleanConfig", true);
          }
       }
-3. You can also use 'requiresWorldRestart', it is only a comment wich says, that this config needs a restart.
+3. You can also use 'requiresWorldRestart', it is only a comment which says, that this config needs a restart.
     - ```
       @Override
       public void configure(ConfigBuilder builder) {